verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VZBugReportCLI.md

    $ vz bug-report --report-file bugreport.tgz --include-namespaces ns1,ns2,ns3
    $ vz bug-report --report-file bugreport.tgz --include-namespaces ns1,ns2 --include-namespaces ns3
    ```
-- The flag `--include-logs` used when additional namespaces logs needs to shared.
-It will be used along with `--include-namespaces` flag mandatory parameter.
+- Use the `--include-logs` flag when logs with additional namespaces are shared.
+It must be used with the `--include-namespaces` flag.
 For example, the following commands create a bug report by including additional namespaces `ns1`, `ns2`, and `ns3`:
 - ```shell
    $vz bug-report --report-file bugreport.tgz --include-namespaces ns1 --include-logs
   ```
-- The flag `--duration` collect logs for a specific time period.
-Defaults will be 0.
-It supports seconds, minutes, hours.
+- The flag `--duration` collects logs for a specific period.
+The default value is 0.
+It supports seconds, minutes, and hours.
-  For example, the following commands create a bug report by including additional namespaces `ns1`, `ns2`, and `ns3` logs with specfic time duration:
+  For example, the following commands create a bug report by including additional namespaces `ns1`, `ns2`, and `ns3` logs with specific time duration:
 - ```shell
    $vz bug-report --report-file bugreport.tgz --include-namespaces ns1 --include-logs --duration 5m
    $vz bug-report --report-file bugreport.tgz --include-namespaces ns1 --include-logs --duration 2h